 There has been some excellent research done by Valter Longo and his colleagues at the University of Southern California on a way to do fasts, without completely stopping eating.

-Essentially, they were aware of all the health benefits associated with fasting, but wanted to tackle the problem of compliance.
+Essentially, they were aware of all the health benefits associated with fasting but wanted to tackle the problem of compliance.
 For most people these days, the thought of not eating for 5 days is too much to handle.

-They have come up with a 5 day diet that is low enough in calories and carbohydrates, that the user gets the vast majority of the benefits from fasting.
+They have come up with a 5-day diet that is low enough in calories and carbohydrates, that the user gets the vast majority of the benefits from fasting.

 Actually, they have patented their specific diet as prolonfmd.com – and are selling it to hospitals to prescribe to their patients.
 Your first thought is probably…huh?
 But its more about “playing the game”, and finding ways to get fasting into hospitals, than it is about money.
-I believe Valter has even gone as far as to pledge his profits from the endeavour to charity.
+I believe Valter has even gone as far as to pledge his profits from the endeavor to charity.
 For more on Valter Longo and the FMD diet – check out Rhonda Patrick’s podcast with him.

 Luckily for us, we can use Valter’s research into fasting, without getting a prescription for his diet.
 In the paper that they published to cell.com, they describe the details of the diet:

-The human FMD diet consists of a 5 day regimen:
+The human FMD diet consists of a 5-day regimen:

 – Day 1 of the diet supplies 1,090 kcal (10% protein, 56% fat, 34% carbohydrate)

-– Days 2–5 are identical in formulation and provide 725 kcal (9% protein, 44% fat, 47% carbohydrate).
+– Days 2–5 are identical in the formulation and provide 725 kcal (9% protein, 44% fat, 47% carbohydrate).

-Damien, of Quantified Body figured out that this is similar to the macronutrient composition of avocados.
-So for example, you could have 2 medium sized avocados per day on each of the 5 days.
+Damien, of Quantified Body, figured out that this is similar to the macronutrient composition of avocados.
+So for example, you could have 2 medium-sized avocados per day on each of the 5 days.

 It doesn’t have to be avocados though, it could be anything that fits the above macros.

-The other interesting piece of the puzzle, that contributed to this fast, was a paper by Dr Seyfried on treating brain cancer.
+The other interesting piece of the puzzle, that contributed to this fast, was a paper by Dr. Seyfried on treating brain cancer.

-My 5 Day Fast Details
+My 5 Day Fast Mimicking Diet Details

-The crux of my experiment, is that adding in some calories/nutrition makes the whole process MUCH easier.
+The crux of my experiment is that adding in some calories/nutrition makes the whole process MUCH easier.
 And you can do it in a calculated way.

 Here’s the rough breakdown of what I consumed:

-- Day 1 (after 24h) – 2 tablespoons of MCT oil (C8)
+- First Day (after 24h) – 2 tablespoons of MCT oil (C8)

-- Day 2 – 2 tablespoons of MCT oil (C8) + 1 tablespoon of coconut oil
+- Second Day – 2 tablespoons of MCT oil (C8) + 1 tablespoon of coconut oil

-- Day 5 – Nothing until I broke the fast in the evening
+- Fifth Day – Nothing until I broke the fast in the evening

 The measurement of blood ketones and blood glucose come in useful for 3 main things: